America’s First Automobile Race

 Months earlier, on July 10, 1895, the Chicago Times-Herald first announced that they would hold a race through the city.
-A prize of $5,000 ($688,000 in today’s wages) was up for grabs.
+Prizes totaling $5,000 (approximately $153,000 in 2019) were up for grabs.
 The paper had planned the race as a way to accelerate the still-young automotive industry in America.
 America’s first automobiles were produced just two years earlier, and the paper wasn’t even sure what to call them.
 They ultimately decided on “Moto-Cycle.”

 The day of the race was snowy with 38-degree temperatures.
 A German car made by Karl Benz was the first to arrive.
 There were two other Benz cars that arrived and participated in the race.
 There was also Charles Duryea and his motorized wagon as well as two other drivers with their two-wheeled vehicles.
 Another car that arrived that day was electric, but its battery died from the cold weather.

 The race began at 8:55 that morning and shortly after one of Benz’s cars hit a horse and had to leave the race.
 Duryea took an early lead, but his left front wheel got stuck and broke off the steering arm.
 He quickly stopped at a blacksmith shop and got a replacement arm and continued on the race.
 Though one of the Benz cars took the lead during this time, Duryea caught up and regained the lead on the return trip from Evanston.